-4. Explosive, inflammable or dangerous substances and articles of an obscene or immoral nature shall not be returned to the country of origin; they shall be disposed of by the Administration which has found them in the mails in accordance with its own internal regulations.

-5. If a parcel wrongly admitted to the post is neither returned to origin nor delivered to the addressee the Postal Administration of the country of origin shall be informed in a precise manner of the treatment accorded to the parcel in order that it may take such steps as are necessary.
+- 4. Explosive, inflammable or dangerous substances, articles of an obscene or immoral nature and opium, morphine, cocaine and other narcotics shall not be returned to the country of origin; they shall be disposed of by the Administration which has found them in the mails in accordance with its own internal regulations. - 5.
+If a parcel wrongly admitted to the post is neither returned to origin nor delivered to the addressee, the Administration of the country of origin shall be informed in a precise manner of the treatment accorded to the parcel in order that it may take such steps as are necessary.

-Article II.

-ADVICE OF DELIVERY.
+Article 13. - ADVICE OF DELIVERY.

-The sender may obtain an advice of delivery for an insured parcel under the conditions prescribed for Postal Packets by the Convention of the Postal Union.
+The sender may obtain an advice of delivery for an insured parcel under the conditions prescribed for postal packets by the Convention of the Postal Union.
 An advice of delivery cannot be obtained for an uninsured parcel.

-REDIRECTION.
+Article 14. - REDIRECTION.

-- I. A parcel may be redirected in consequence of the addressee's change of address in the country of destination.
+I. A parcel may be redirected in consequence of the addressee's change of address in the country of destination.
 The Postal Administration of the country of destination may collect the redirection charge prescribed by its internal regulations.
-Similarly, a parcel may be redirected from one of the two countries which are parties to this Agreement to another country provided that the parcel complies with the conditions required for its further conveyance and provided as a rule that the extra postage is prepaid at the time of redirection or documentary evidence is produced that the addressee will pay it. - 2.
-Additional charges levied in respect of redirection and not paid by the addressee or his representative shall not be cancelled in case of further redirection or of return to origin, but shall be collected from the addressee or from the sender as the case may be, without prejudice to the payment of any special charges incurred which the Administration of the country of destination does not agree to cancel.
+Similarly, a parcel may be redirected from one of the two countries which are Parties to this Agreement to another country provided that the parcel complies with the conditions required for its further conveyance and provided as a rule that the extra postage is prepaid at the time of redirection or documentary evidence is produced that the addressee will pay it.

+2. Additional charges levied in respect of redirection and not paid by the addressee or his representative shall not be cancelled in case of further redirection or of return to origin, but shall be collected from the addressee or from the sender as the case may be, without prejudice to the payment of any Customs or other special charges incurred which the Administration of the country of destination does not agree to cancel.

-MISSENT PARCELS.
+Article 15. - MISSENT PARCELS.

-Parcels received out of course, or wrongly allowed to be despatched, shall be retransmitted or returned in accordance with the provisions of Article 26, Sections 1 and 2, of the Detailed Regulations.
+Parcels received out of course, or wrongly allowed to be despatched, shall be retransmitted or returned in accordance with the provisions of Article 28, sections 1 and 2, of the Detailed Regulations.

-Non-delivery.
+Article 16. - Non-Delivery.

-- I. In the absence of a request by the sender to the contrary, a parcel which cannot be delivered shall be returned to the sender without previous notification and at his expense after retention for the period prescribed by the regulations of the Postal Administration of the country of destination.
-Nevertheless, a parcel which is definitely refused by the addressee shall be returned immediately. - 2.
-The sender may request at the time of posting that, if the parcel cannot be delivered as addressed, it may be either (a) treated as abandoned, or (b) tendered for delivery at a second address in the country of destination.
+r.
+In the absence of a request by the sender to the contrary, a parcel which cannot be delivered shall be returned to the sender without previous notification and at his expense after retention for the period prescribed by the regulations of the Postal Administration of the country of destination.

+Nevertheless, a parcel which is definitely refused by the addressee shall be returned immediately.

+- 2. The sender may request at the time of posting that, if the parcel cannot be delivered as addressed, it may be either (a) treated as abandoned, or (b) tendered for delivery at a second address in the country of destination.
 No other alternative is admissible.
-If the sender avails himself of this facility his request must appear on the Despatch Note and must be in conformity with, or analogous to, one of the following forms: - (a) "If not deliverable as addressed, abandon."(b) "If not deliverable as addressed, deliver to .....". - The same request must also be written on the cover of the parcel.
+If the sender avails himself of this facility his request must appear on the Despatch Note and must be in conformity with, or analogous to, one of the following forms: - "If not deliverable as addressed, abandon." - " If not deliverable as addressed, deliver to..."

+The same request must also be written on the cover of the parcel.

-3. The charges due on returned undeliverable parcels shall be recovered in accordance with the provisions of Article 35.
+3. The charges due on returned undeliverable parcels shall be recovered in accordance with the provisions of Article 37.

-CANCELLATION OF CUSTOMS CHARGES.
+Article 17. - CANCELLATION OF CUSTOMS CHARGES.

-Both parties to this Agreement undertake to urge their respective Customs Administrations to cancel Customs Charges on parcels which are returned to the country of origin, abandoned by the senders, destroyed or redirected to a third country.
+The contracting Governments undertake to urge their respective Customs Administrations to cancel Customs charges on parcels which are returned to the country of origin, abandoned by the senders, destroyed or redirected to a third country.

-SALE.
+Article 18. - SALE.
 DESTRUCTION.